 Component Unit Interest Rate Swap Agreements.
+NCGA had one interest rate swap agreement as of December 31, 2023, which is summarized as follows.
+The credit ratings listed are from S&P.

+Credit Support

+N otional Provider

+A mount NCGA Fixed Floating Termination Credit

+(the ousands) Pays Rate Rate Date Rating

+\$ 120,070 Fixed 4.304% 67% of 3M SOFR + .895% 07/01/27 A+

 NCGA had one interest rate swap agreement as of December 31, 2022, which is summarized as follows.
 The credit ratings listed are from S&P.

 Credit Support

-N Notional Provider
+N Votional Provider

 A Amount NCGA Fixed Floating Termination Credit

-(th nousands) Pays Rate Rate Date Rating
+(th ousands) Pays Rate Rate Date Rating

 \$ 142,935 Fixed 4.304% 67% of LIBOR + .72% 07/01/27 A+

-NCGA had one interest rate swap agreement as of December 31, 2021, which are summarized as follows:

-Credit Support

-N otional Provider

-Α mount NCGA Fixed Floating Termination Credit

-(the ousands) Pays Rate Rate Date Rating

-\$ 163,485 Fixed 4.304% 67% of LIBOR + .72% 07/01/27 A+

-At December 31, 2022 and 2021, NCGA had a variable-to-fixed interest rate swap agreement with a counterparty for the purpose of fixing the effective interest rate associated with the 2007 Series B Bonds.
-NCGA pays the counterparty a fixed rate on the notional amount and receives a floating rate equal to 67 percent of the three-month LIBOR (4.77 percent and 0.10 percent at December 31, 2022 and 2021, respectively) plus an interest rate spread, as specified in the swap agreement.
-The total notional amount of the swap at December 31, 2022 and 2021 was \$142.9 million and \$163.5 million, respectively, and was equivalent to the outstanding principal balance on the NCGA Bonds.
+At December 31, 2023 and 2022, NCGA had a variable-to-fixed interest rate swap agreement with a counterparty for the purpose of fixing the effective interest rate associated with the 2007 Series B Bonds.
+Due to LIBOR phaseout, NCGA amended the swap agreement from LIBOR to SOFR beginning October 1, 2023.
+NCGA pays the counterparty a fixed rate on the notional amount and receives a floating rate equal to 67 percent of the three-month SOFR (5.35 percent at December 31, 2023 and LIBOR rate of 0.10 percent at December 31, 2022) plus an interest rate spread, as specified in the swap agreement.
+The total notional amount of the swap at December 31, 2023 and 2022 was \$120.1 million and \$142.9 million, respectively, and was equivalent to the outstanding principal balance on the NCGA Bonds.
 The swap is amortized over the life of the swap agreement in a manner corresponding to the principal repayment schedule of the NCGA Bonds.
 Early termination of the swap would occur upon termination of the prepaid agreement for any reason.
 Upon early termination, the swap would have no value to either party.